rohitmusti/auto-diagram/README.md

 ### Taking a screenshot using Headless Chrome
 Note: This requires the headless chrome CLI to be installed.
 [Getting Started](https://developers.google.com/web/updates/20217/04/headless-chrome).
 For this to run you will need an instance of headless chrome running as well as our express server.
 This can be accomplished with the following command:
+1. Run `$ npm run serve` to start the server.
-1. Run `$ node headless_chrome/app.js`.
+2. Run `$ node headless_chrome/app.js`.
-2. Run `$ google-chrome --headless --remote-debugging-port=9222 --hide-scrollbars`
+3. Run `$ google-chrome --headless --remote-debugging-port=9222 --hide-scrollbars`
-3. Open `http://localhost:3000` to view the screenshot in your browser.
+4. Open `http://localhost:3000` to view the screenshot in your browser.

 ## Front-end dev resources